MONTANA.STATERECORDS.ORG IS A PRIVATELY OWNED WEBSITE THAT IS NOT OWNED OR OPERATED BY ANY STATE GOVERNMENT AGENCY.

 Are Montana Divorce Records Public Information?

 Yes.
-Informational copies of Montana divorce records are available to interested members of the public.
+Informational copies of Montana divorce records, including dissolution of marriage records are available to interested members of the public.
 These copies exclude sensitive details on the event as well as property inventories, social security numbers, and details of any financial settlements.
 Access to restricted information is excluded to persons with a proven, tangible interest in the record.

 How Do I Obtain Divorce Records in Montana?

-Montana divorce records are primarily managed and disseminated by the district court clerk's office in the county where the divorce decree was issued.
+Montana divorce records and dissolution of marriage records are primarily managed and disseminated by the district court clerk's office in the county where the divorce decree was issued.
 However, the state DPHHS also maintains an index of divorce decrees going back to July 1943, and divorce information can be obtained by sending a written request to the state office.
 Requests must detail pertinent information on the divorce, including the names of the parties involved and the place and date the decree was granted.
-All requests are to be accompanied by a fee of $10 and delivered in person or via mail to:
+All requests are to be accompanied by a fee of $10 and delivered in person or via mail to the Office of Vital Statistics.

 Are Montana Birth Records Public Information?

 Yes.
 Informational copies of Montana birth records are open to the public if the birth is more than thirty years old.
-Per MCA 50-15-121 and ARM 37-8-126, only the following persons can access certified birth records in Montana:
+Per MCA 50-15-121 and ARM 37-8-126, only the following persons can access certified birth records, including replacement birth certificates in Montana:

 • The registrant (must be at least 14 years old at the time of the request)